 This tree is heavily sought after, because of its healing abilities.
 However, it cannot survive radical changes in its environment and as the Elven forests are mostly destroyed or inaccessible, the apples are very rare at this point in time.

 The Hog’s Family is a mushroom growing in clusters of five.
 The largest of the so-called family is often called the male, or the father.
-This mushroom is responsible for distributing supplies to the whole family, while the second largest, the mother, creates new offsprings that are released in the form of airborne spores as soon as the family dies.
-The mother always dies last, as the father always prefers to supplying her with water and other nutrients, before all the other family members.
+This mushroom is responsible for distributing supplies to the whole family, while the second largest, the mother, creates new offspring that are released in the form of airborne spores as soon as the family dies.
+The mother always dies last, as the father always prefers to supply her with water and other nutrients before all the other family members.
 The three smaller individuals simply gather said nutrients from the ground.

 Most often, the Hog’s Family has a light brown color, with tens of small spikes growing out of every member.
 These spikes protect the family from potential predators, such as squirrels and similar forest life.